CAST-Extend/com.castsoftware.uc.aip.console.aws/README.md

 PUBLIC_KEY
 ```

-AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY: These are your credentials token from AWS
+AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY: These are your AWS credential tokens

 AWS_DEFAULT_REGION: AWS region to use.

-WIN_ADMIN_PASSWORD: A windows password to use for Administrator (similar to myTempPassword123!)
+WIN_ADMIN_PASSWORD: Windows Administrator password (similar to myTempPassword123!)

 PUBLIC_KEY: Path to public key to use for ssh authentication on Linux machines

-One can also export them in the current shell session before calling the scripts
+You can also export those variables in the current shell session instead.

-## SSH agent

-All launched machines share the same installed public key for authentication ( the one above )
-Use ssh with agent forwarding if you choose to bounce on the ansible controller machine in AWS.

-## Artifacts
+### CAST Artifacts

 * CAST_AIP_xxx.zip
 * AIP-Console-xxx.zip(>1.9 with the CAST-RESTAPI-integrated.war)

-## Patching AIP-Console-xxx.zip
+#### Patching AIP-Console-xxx.zip

 Extract the zip, then extact the CAST-RESTAPI-integrated.war